faustbrian/sentry/cookbook/roles-and-abilities.md

 ### Independence from Global Permissions

-Context-aware permissions are completely independent from global permissions.
+Boundary-scoped permissions are completely independent from global permissions.
 A user can have different abilities in different boundaries:

 ```php
 // Global permission - can view all invoices